eliavw/PxW/docs/index.md

 print(msg)
 ```

-And you can add all kinds of cool blocks to draw addition to something,
+And you can add all kinds of cool blocks to draw attention to something,

 !!! example
     This is a perfect example of such an `admonition` block as they are called.
 They come in many types and their icons adapt automagically.